 After you register, we'll be emailing you detailed information on how to book your flights along with checklists for clothing and gear to bring.
 We will continue to stay in touch as we get closer to ensure you are setup for success!

-Plan to arrive in Fairbanks (FAI) no later than mid-afternoon on Sept 26.
-We recommend planning return travel on Oct 1st in case we have any delays getting back to Fairbanks on Sept 30th.
-If you would like to extend your trip, we recommend joining our Arctic Landscapes and Wildlife Workshop.
-Sept 22-26, or Oct 1-5!
+Plan to arrive in Fairbanks (FAI) no later than mid-afternoon on Day 1.
+We recommend return travel on Day 6 in case we have any delays getting back to Fairbanks the evening of Day 5.
+If you would like to extend your trip, we recommend joining our Arctic Landscapes and Wildlife Workshop either before or after the Polar Bear Workshop.

 Accommodations in the Arctic are in short supply and very expensive.
 Even though we are staying at the nicest hotel in Kaktovik, it may feel rustic by normal hotel standards.
 There are NO private rooms.
 Each room will be shared by 2 guests and has a private en-suite bathroom.
-If you would like to stay in a room shared by 3 guests with a public bathroom and shower, please let us know and you will get a $150 discount.
+If you would like a room without en-suite bathroom, please let us know and you will get a $150 discount.
 For the 2 nights in Fairbanks, all guests will have a private room.

 There is always a chance that weather could delay our flights into or out of Kaktovik.
 If we are stuck in Kaktovik for any extra days, all participants will need to pay $500/night for each additional night we have to stay at the hotel.
-Situations like this are beyond our control and this is why we highly recommend you purchase Travel Insurance.
-We will require you to sign a consent form if you wish not to purchase Travel Insurance.
+Situations like this are beyond our control and this is why we highly recommend you purchase travel insurance.
+We have partnered with Squaremouth, a website that allows you to compare policies from multiple providers to choose the best one for you.
+Check them out here: https://www.squaremouth.com/.
+If you choose not to purchase travel insurance, we will require you sign a consent form.

 Meals will be served at the hotel in Kaktovik and they can accommodate specific dietary needs if we tell them ahead of time.
 If the boat cannot go out because of high winds, we may have to do the bear viewing from a vehicle.
 You may be entitled to per-diem refunds if the boat cannot go out.